rukai/treeflection/readme.md

 # Treeflection

-Treeflection runs a command stored as a string on a tree of structs & primitive types.
+Treeflection runs a command stored as a string on a tree of structs, collections and primitive types.

 ## Commands

 A command to set an int in a Vec in a struct in another struct in a Hashmap to the value 50 looks like:
-`someHashMap["key"].someChild.anotherChild[0] set 50`
+`someHashMap["key"].someChild.anotherChild[0]:set 50`

 For the full syntax take a look at the [Command Manual](commandManual.md)